Inside: Kindergarten books are vitally important for early readers, and these are some of our favorites. Check them out!

 Watching my oldest son’s development while he was in kindergarten was nothing short of amazing.

 Just as he grew, so did his love of reading.
-I credit so much of this love to getting the perfect books into his hands when he began his reading journey.
+I credit so much of this love not only to great kindergarten read-alouds, but also to getting the perfect books into his hands when he began his reading journey.

 When our children begin kindergarten, most of us typically have one thought in mind: my child will read this year!
 After all, is there anything more synonymous with kindergarten than this singular goal?

-Giving the “right” books to eager kindergarteners is therefore essential.
+Finding the “right” kindergarten books is therefore essential.
 We want to give them books that will excite them, delight them, make them laugh and boost their confidence as they begin to tackle a brand new challenge.

 Simplicity is key for new readers.
 Why?
 The longer the sentence, the more confusion your child will feel.
 Remember — kindergarten books are for those kids who are just learning to read.
 That means they have not yet mastered fluency and speed, nor do they understand the nuances of punctuation.
 And forget about a sentence extending over a page turn — these are the things that do nothing but frustrate our new readers.
 Thus, short and simple is key!